D199 Bola Durian Will Give You A Ball Of A Time

 At the bottom, there is a small indent in a manner liken to D24.

-The taste is not bitter and subtly sweet.
+The taste is a little bitter and subtly sweet.
 Don’t be disappointed.
 You can get bitter or sweet durian with other cultivars.
+More often than not, it is also numbing.

 People get bola durian for it’s majestic creaminess that comes with a hint of vanilla flavour.
 While this is unique, it also slots bola into a relatively niche market.